gatsbyjs/gatsby/docs/docs/schema-generation.md

 Each sourced or transformed node has a `node.internal.type`, which is set by the plugin that created it.
 E.g, the `source-filesystem` plugin [sets the type to File](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby-source-filesystem/src/create-file-node.js#L46).
 The `transformer-json` plugin creates a dynamic type [based on the parent node](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby-transformer-json/src/gatsby-node.js#L48).
 E.g. `PostsJson` for a `posts.json` file.

-During the schema generation phase, we must generate what's called a `ProcessedNodeType` in Gatsby.
+During the schema generation phase, you must generate what's called a `ProcessedNodeType` in Gatsby.
 This is a simple structure that builds on top of a [graphql-js GraphQLObjectType](https://graphql.org/graphql-js/type/#graphqlobjecttype).
-Our goal in the below steps is to infer and construct this object for each unique node type in redux.
+Your goal in the below steps is to infer and construct this object for each unique node type in redux.

 The flow is summarized by the below graph.
 It shows the intermediate transformations or relevant parts of the user's GraphQL query that are performed by code in the Gatsby [schema folder](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby/src/schema), finally resulting in the [ProcessedNodeType](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/schema/build-node-types.js#L182).
 It uses the example of building a `File` GraphQL type.